Dwight L. Moody: Evangelistic travels

-Moody visited Britain with Ira D. Sankey, with Moody preaching and Sankey singing at meetings.
+Moody and Sankey visited Britain, with Moody preaching and Sankey singing at meetings.
 Together they published books of Christian hymns.
-In 1883, they visited Edinburgh and raised £10,000 for the building of a new home for the Carrubbers Close Mission.
+In 1883, they visited Edinburgh and raised £10,000 for the building of a home for the Carrubbers Close Mission.
 Moody later preached at the laying of the foundation stone for what is now called the Carrubbers Christian Centre, one of the few buildings on the Royal Mile which continues to be used for its original purpose.

 Moody greatly influenced the cause of cross-cultural Christian missions after he met Hudson Taylor, a pioneer missionary to China.
 He actively supported the China Inland Mission and encouraged many of his congregation to volunteer for service overseas.

 International acclaim

 His influence was felt among Swedes.
-Being of English heritage, never visiting Sweden or any other Scandinavian country, and never speaking a word of Swedish, nonetheless, he became a hero revivalist among Swedish Mission Friends (Missionsvänner) in Sweden and America.
+Being of English heritage and never visiting a Scandinavian country, nonetheless he became a hero revivalist among Swedish Mission Friends (Missionsvänner) in Sweden and America.
 News of Moody's large revival campaigns in Great Britain from 1873 through 1875 traveled quickly to Sweden, making "Mr. Moody" a household name in homes of many Mission Friends.
 Moody's sermons published in Sweden were distributed in books, newspapers, and colporteur tracts, and they led to the spread of Sweden's "Moody fever" from 1875 through 1880.

 He preached his last sermon on November 16, 1899, in Kansas City, Missouri.
 Becoming ill, he returned home by train to Northfield.
 During the preceding several months, friends had observed he had added some 30 lb to his already ample frame.
 Although his illness was never diagnosed, it has been speculated that he suffered from congestive heart failure.
 He died on December 22, 1899, surrounded by his family.
 Already installed as the leader of the Chicago Bible Institute, R. A. Torrey succeeded Moody as its pastor.